-The main differences are that, unlike a dab rig, the dab straw does not use water and its meant to be picked up while you’re using it.
+The main differences are that, unlike a dab rig.
+The dab straw does not use water and its meant to be picked up while you’re using it.

 You will then use the butane torch to heat one end of the collector.
-Once the nail end is white hot, you can inhale from the opposite end and drag the hot end across the wax.
+Once the nail end is white hot, you can inhale from the opposite end and drag the hot side across the wax.